google/summit-ast/README.md

 $ bazel build ...
 ```

-It is tested and working with version 5.2.
+It is tested and working with version 5.2, and 5.4.

+If you use [Bazelisk to use Bazel](https://bazel.build/install/bazelisk), it will download 5.4.

 ## Running